 - Ensure provision of additional support for pupils is appropriate to their needs.

-- Provide study skills’ support and advise teaching staff on appropriate study skills.
+- Provide study skills’ support

 - Ensure that the School’s legal responsibilities are met.